mattsigal/matthewsigal/content/post/2012-05-24-integrating-bibdesk-with-dropbox.md

   - Dropbox
   - LaTeX
   - OS X
+summary: "A brief demonstration on how to access BibDesk entries across computers."
 ---

 I've implemented a powerful workflow for generating reports in APA style.
 It allows for a) all references that I come across to be stored in a central location and easily accessed; b) for this file to be synced and editable across multiple computers;  and, c) auto-applies the stylistic requirements of APA style (proper formatting of headings, references, et cetera).
 This is optimized for OS X.  This workflow involves three main components: a reference management system (basically an application that maintains a .bib LaTeX bibliography file), a LaTeX editor with a few packages pertaining to APA style installed, and a synchronization application.
 For the last component, a more sophisticated approach might be to use Git, however for simplicity, I will be using Dropbox.
 I will assume you already have Dropbox installed (and, as such, the folder `~\Dropbox` exists).